14 Jul,2016 By jagabond

 How to get there – I would coordinate this visit with the Sound of Music tour, and I recommend this company.

-This is the largest of the small towns on this list, with a whopping 13,000 permanent inhabitants.
 Dinant is home to the towering Citadel, a church with an onion-like dome that has beautiful views of the town from the top.
-It also has a quirkiness in that the creator of the saxophone, Adolf Sax, was born here.
-There’s a free, smallish museum for him on the main street, and a statue of him sitting on a park bench.
-Keeping with this theme, the De Gaulle Bridge is lined with large, vibrantly colored saxophones.
-Don’t miss having a beer at Cafe Leffe, which overlooks the Meuse river.
+It also has a quirk in that the creator of the saxophone, Adolphe Sax, was born here.
+There’s a free, small museum for him on the main street, and a statue of him sitting on a park bench.

 How to get there – The direct train from Brussels takes around 90 minutes.

-How to get there – There are regular buses from Colmar.
+How to get there – There are regular buses to Ribeauville and the surrounding towns from Colmar.

-Maybe Santillana Del Mar translates to ‘medieval’ in Spanish, as it is akin to living within a Tolkien novel.
-Walking the quiet, cobblestone streets at night can be romantic even if you’re alone, and the food here was easily the best I had while in Northern Spain.
+Maybe Santillana Del Mar translates to ‘medieval’ in Spanish, as it’s akin to living within a Tolkien novel.
+Walking the quiet, cobblestone streets at night can be romantic even if you’re alone.
 Somehow the townspeople have managed to keep the antique authenticity within the city, even as it’s morphed into a massive tourist attraction.
-I recommend visiting off-season, where many of the restaurants are closed but you’ll avoid the picture-taking mobs.

 How to get there – The easiest way is from Bilbao, so take a break from the Guggenheim and make the 90 minute drive.